tschad/pycelp/README.md

 ### Dependencies

 * python3, numpy, numba
-* (optional - for tests/examples) matplotlib, scipy
+* (optional - for tests/examples) matplotlib, scipy, jupyter
 * (optional - for updating docs) pdoc3
 * The [CHIANTI atomic database](http://www.chiantidatabase.org/chianti_download.html) is also required.
-(Currelty tested with v9) pyCELP will automatically search for the Chianti atomic database path using the default environment variable XUVTOP.
+(Currently tested with v9; though testing with v10 is planned soon.) pyCELP will automatically search for the Chianti atomic database path using the default environment variable XUVTOP.

 ### Conda environment